 - Ectopic nail

 Bones of the foot have many projections, especially over the condyles of the heads and bases of the metatarsals and phalanges.
-Pressure by a tight shoe or during walking irritates the skin and body attempts to protect by accumulation of the horny layer [stratum corneum] of the epithelium. v But this thickening itself causes a prominence that increases the pressure in a tight shoe, thus creating a vicious cycle that may ultimately lead to the keratin plug pressing into the dermis and causing pain.
+Pressure by a tight shoe during walking irritates the skin and body attempts to protect by the accumulation of the horny layer [stratum corneum] of the epithelium. v But this thickening itself causes a prominence that increases the pressure in a tight shoe, thus creating a vicious cycle that may ultimately lead to the keratin plug pressing into the dermis and causing pain.